noah-nuebling/notes-public/mmf/error-logging-improvement-ideas_oct-2024.md

         - Sub-second precision: I tested with Keka: .zip, and .tar.gz stripped sub-second information, while .7z kept it.
 Didn't test anything else.
   	- Timezones: Observation: `gstat` and other timestamp-viewers always converted the timestamps to my current system's timezone, even though examples outputs on the web from Linux users didn't seem to do that.
 I assume that's because the timestamps on my files don't contain timezone-info and are just stored in absolute time since 1970 or whatever..
   		- -> Idk if macOS never records timezone info in file-timestamps or if this info was also stripped by the archiving.
 (Didn't test.)

+# Update [Apr 2025] - Mid Term Solution - debugmode-toggle

+Also see:
+    Src [1]: <# Idea -> 3 - 6. could all be turned into one or two steps for the user>

+The 'optimal solution' we planned earlier – A dedicated **debugmode-statusbaritem** – has downsides, therefore we plan a medium-term solution: **debugmode-toggle**.
+It would be:
+    - Relatively easy to implement
+    - Simplifies steps 1. and 6. (installing and uninstalling debug build) – already significant reduction of friction for users

+UI ideas for debugmode-toggle:
+    - Add 'Enable Debug Mode' toggle in 'Mac Mouse Fix' menubar item (next to the Apple Logo.).
+Perhaps hidden with Option modifier.
+    - When enabled, add checkbox at end of General tab that says '- [x] Enable Debug Mode'.
+User can easily disable it from there.
+Should blend in very nicely with rest of GeneralTab UI.
+Maybe we could add a little bug glyph to make it stick out more?
+The SFSymbols ladybug glyph is nice and cute.
+    - Maybe add secondary label below that checkbox
+        - Brainstorm about secondary label:
+            - Could explain what debug mode is, how to collect and send logs, or why you should probably keep it disabled unless you're planning to submit a Bug Report.
+(Not sure what to include there.)
+            - Maybe it could just say 'Mac Mouse Fix is recording information for a Bug Report...' ... but that might imply that it'll automatically create a bug report or something.
+            - Maybe it could say "Recording Information that you can share in a [Bug Report](<link>)..."

+Should we name it 'Debug Mode'?
+    We might come up with something better.
+I feel like Debug Mode won't translate super well into other languages?
+But everybody has to have a term for software bugs so maybe it's ok.
+    Ideas:
+        - Diagnostic Mode
+        - '[x] Record Debug Information'
+            - (Might imply it's a one-time-action)

+How could we move from debugmode-toggle to debugmode-statusbaritem if debugmode-toggle isn't enough?
+    We'd have to make the following UI adjustments:
+        Instead/additionally to `[x] Enable Debug Mode` toggle on General tab we'd have the debugmode-statusbaritem.
+        -> Should be easy to change.

+**Downsides** of debugmode-statusbaritem:

+    (Reminder: statusbaritem would automate/guide user through steps 2 - 6.: make timestamp when issue occurs, record issue in logs, collect logs, upload logs, disable debugmode)

+    - Quite hard to implement.
+    - Takes time to build and polish - possibly not worth it
+        - We don't seem to get many of these rare, hard-to-debug issues.
+And I assume that once we make things more single threaded with an IOThread, it should become even more stable.
+So it might not be worth spending so much time to make reporting experience better for those 2 or so hard-to-reproduce bugs we get a year.
+(Might be an understatement, my memory is bad.)
+    - After implementing debugmode-toggle, there might be simple ways of reducing friction even further, without switching to debugmode-statusbaritem
+        - Of the remaining steps that could be optimized after implementing a debugmode-toggle (3 - 5.), uploading seem the most friction-full.
+        - Uploading could be streamlined in other ways, e.g. by allowing uploads to Netlify blob directly on the Feedback Assistant page instead of relying on Mega.io upload links.
+    - Might itself be bug-prone.
+        - Running things in background is bug-prone
+            - Think about how much pain and macOS bugs we went through over the years to reliably enable 'Mac Mouse Fix Helper', we'd basically have to do the same thing for a hypothetical new 'Mac Mouse Fix Debug Mode Helper' process
+                ...
+Although I guess we could reuse the existing logic for 'Mac Mouse Fix Helper', or simply use the loginitem API which seems simpler but won't restart on crashes.
+(Crashes seem unlikely though)
+        - It's just a lot of steps with file-interactions, user interactions, using sysdiagnose clt and waiting for its response.
+Possible race-conditions.
+We could probably make it very stable, but it might require a lot of careful attention and work.
+    - Inflexible
+        - Kinda sets the process in stone.
+This might be bad if:
+            - we wanna change the process (e.g. upload to a different place)
+            - if macOS changes (e.g. requires additional permissions to collect sysdiagnose or something)
+            - if we find the process doesn't make sense for a significant percentage of the bugs we wanna record info about (E.g. if collecting timestamp proves useless for most cases).
+                - I don't have enough experience with these bug reports to know for sure whether the process always makes sense.
+Might be able to come to conclusion by thinking hard.
+            - If it makes sense for users to notify me through different channels (If we already had conversation on GitHub/Email it probably makes sense to continue conversation on respective channel.)
+        -> I feel like all these problems aren't super bad / solvable when you think about them.
+But it does seem unwise to formalize the process too much before we have experience with how it works in practice – which is hard to acquire experience since people very rarely send us debug logs...
+Hopefully the debugmode-toggle will change that.